 The value of the gel has been known to western medicine since the 1600s, and in the 20th Century, it proved useful in treating skin irritation caused by exposure to radiation. [source]

-Aloe Vera Plant Care Requirements
+How To Care For Aloe Vera Plant

-Light: Bright artificial light and/or indirect sunlight.
+Aloe Light Requirements: Do aloe plants need sun?
+Bright artificial light and/or indirect sunlight.
 Some tougher varieties can tolerate full sun.

 Temperature: 55 to 80 degrees Fahrenheit (13 to 27 degrees Centigrade).

-Water: Deep, occasional watering.
+How to water aloe vera: Deep, occasional watering.
 Allow the top one or two inches of soil to dry before watering thoroughly.

 Propagation: Divide aloe vera pups from the parent plant at time of repotting.
 Repot only when root-bound.